Chibionos/nextjs-mcp-client/README.md

 5. **Custom Domain** (optional):
    - Add a custom domain in Railway's settings
-   - Update OAuth callback URLs to match your domain
+   - Update `NEXT_PUBLIC_APP_URL` to match your custom domain
+   - OAuth callbacks will automatically use the correct URL

 ### Configuration Files